 If you lose your job, you cannot simply stop paying child support.
 It’s up to the court to determine whether your child support order should be adjusted based on your employment status—both in cases where you are earning more or less money.

 Child Support Modification Based on a Reduction in Employment

-If your income changes significantly in the years after a child support order has been issued in Washington State, you can indeed petition the court to review your case and lower the amount that you need to pay.
-However, can only ask for a child support case review if your pay has changed significantly (more than 10%) and if it has been over a year since the last change in your order.
-You absolutely cannot simply stop paying child support if you lose your job – you must contact the Division of Child Support (DCS) of the Department of Social and Health Services (DSHS) and alert them to your situation.
+If your income is less in the years after a child support order has been issued in Washington state, you can petition the court to review your case and lower the amount that you need to pay.
+However, you can only ask for a child support case review if it has been over a year since the last change in your order.

 If your child support order is less than one year old, you will have to prove that there has been a substantial change in your circumstances.
 If it has been over two years since the last modification to your child support order, you may be able to modify the support amount without proving a substantial change in circumstances if there have been changes in one (or both) parent’s incomes or there have been changes in the way child support is calculated under Washington state law.

 A substantial change may be one (or more) of the following:

 - The original support order now imposes a severe financial hardship on either parent

 - You have suffered a medical emergency that prevents you from working

 - Your pay has changed significantly (more than 10%)